First, a little Bedtime Story for all employees – particularly for those who might think this organization exists to give them a job:

 It is the same in your industry.
 Despite the things that your resident StatzFiend wants everyone to count, the public really does not care.
 Law Enforcement is not good at understanding and promoting the equivalent of “OFF” and “ON” from the constituent’s perspective.
 There is a big difference between “the” Police Department, “the” Sheriff’s Office, “the” State Police and “Our” Police Department, Sheriff’s Office, or State Police.

 Results – they are really the only things the public bought.
 For Law Enforcement to secure and maintain Strategic Advantage you and all your buddies – and all future employees – are going to have to do a better job of identifying, understanding and focusing on the “OFF” and “ON” that taxpayers purchased.
-And it has little, if anything, to do with the majority of the stuff your StatzFiends and PolicyWorshipers count.
+And it has little, if anything, to do with the majority of the symptoms your lazy, unimaginative, fearful, selfish StatzFiends and PolicyWorshipers count.

 Reward results that have relevance in the mind of your constituents; cease providing incentives to anyone who finds misguided value in measuring silly stuff.
 We know that we get more of what we count; count the right stuff.